quii/learn-go-with-tests/io.md

 ### One other small refactor

-In `RecordWin` we have the line `json.NewEncoder(f.database).Encode(f.league)`
+In `RecordWin` we have the line `json.NewEncoder(f.database).Encode(f.league)`.

-We dont need to create a new encoder every time we write, we can initialise one in our constructor and use that instead.
+We don't need to create a new encoder every time we write, we can initialise one in our constructor and use that instead.

 Store a reference to an `Encoder` in our type.